Ikeja Electric Throws Lagos Air Force Base Into Darkness With Power Cut

 Nigeria’s power generation surpasses FG’s 6000MW target as minister calls for tariff review

-The source added that power supply to the Air Force base should not be considered essential, not luxury service especially when they were keeping to their side of the agreement, and described IKEDC’s deliberate power cut as unprofessional and inciting.
+The source added that power supply to the Air Force base should be considered essential, not luxury service, especially when they were keeping to their side of the agreement, and described IKEDC’s deliberate power cut as unprofessional and inciting.

 Ikeja Electric speaks on power cut to Airforce base

-Okotie noted that beyond the debt, the reason for the disconnection is to carry out installations and improve energy supply to the base, the GUARDIAN reports.
+Okotie noted that beyond the debt, the reason for the disconnection was to carry out installations and improve the energy supply to the base, the Guardian reports.

 Source: Twitter